Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Implementation

-The algorithm produces an accurate information surface faster than if it were grid-searching through every point in the landscape.
-It does this as follows: \begin{enumerate} \item Initialize a grid with coordinates that represent possible combinations of experimental parameters. \item Using Equation \ref{eq:DKL}, calculate the KL Divergence between the model likelihoods of the \textit{n} competing models at an initial number of points.
-These initial points can be random points in the landscape, but we chose to distribute the initial number of points using a quasi-random spacing technique known as Sobol sequencing \cite{Sobol1998}. \item Proceed with the GPUCB-PE algorithm, iteratively selecting points in the landscape and calculating the information gain at each of those points, while also using Gaussian Process regression to \textit{infer} the expected information gain and confidence bounds of every point that has not yet been searched.
-This algorithm alternates between selecting i) the point with the highest expected information gain \textit{plus} its upper confidence bound and ii) the point---within a region of eligible points---with the highest upper confidence bound (detailed in \cite{Stefanakis2014CanApproach}).
-The two types of points that this algorithm selects satisfies the \textit{exploitation} and \textit{exploration} of the landscape, respectively. \item After each new point has been searched, determine if the landscape satisfies the \textit{stopping rule}, which is based on the similarity between the current reconstruction of the landscape and the previous reconstruction.
-If the two landscapes are repeatedly more than 99.9\% similar to each other according to a modified Spearman Rank Correlation, the algorithm stops running and the final information surface is output. \end{enumerate}
+In summary, this first algorithmic improvement allows us to quickly uncover the experimental parameter combination with the highest information value while generating inferences about the information value of the points it has not yet searched \textit{and} avoiding unnecessary searches in low information value regions.
+It does this by: \begin{enumerate} \item Initializing a multi-dimensional surface of coordinates that represent possible combinations of experimental parameters (in this case, combinations of $A$ and $\pi$ values). \item Using Equation \ref{eq:DKL}, calculate the KL divergence between the model likelihoods of the \textit{n} competing models for a sample of initial points.
+These initial points can be IID random points in the landscape, but we chose to distribute the initial points using a quasi-random spacing technique known as Sobol sequencing \cite{Sobol1998} which achieves better initial coverage. \item Proceeding with the GPUCB-PE algorithm, iteratively selecting points in the landscape and calculating the information gain at each of those points, while also using Gaussian Process regression to \textit{infer} the expected information gain and confidence bounds of every point that has not yet been searched.
+This algorithm alternates between selecting (i) the point with the highest expected information gain \textit{plus} its upper confidence bound (the ``UCB'') and ii) the point---within a region of eligible points---with the largest confidence bounds (i.e., the largest uncertainty, detailed in Appendix \ref{appendix:GPUCBPE} and \cite{Stefanakis2014CanApproach}).
+The two types of points that this algorithm selects address the \textit{exploitation} and \textit{exploration} of the landscape, respectively. \item After each new point has been searched, determining if the landscape satisfies the \textit{stopping rule}, which is based on the similarity between the current reconstruction of the landscape and the previous reconstruction.
+If the two landscapes are repeatedly more than 99.9\% similar to each other according to a modified Spearman rank correlation, the algorithm stops and the final information surface is output. \end{enumerate}

-By adopting this method, we are able to reconstruct an information surface without needing to span the grid of all possible experiments.